 Never let children take medicines by themselves.

 Never describe medicine as candy so kids will take it.
-If they come across the medicine on their own, they're likely to think of it as candy.
+If they come across the medicine on their own, they might think of it as candy.

-Always give medicine in good light.
+Always give medicine in light where you can easily read the label.
 Darkness increases the risk of giving the wrong medicine or dosage.